is a 1953 Romantic Comedy

-- Contrived Clumsiness: And he doesn't even try to disguise it.
+- Contrived Clumsiness: Joe is giving Irving a hard time for being Oblivious To Hints.
+And he doesn't even try to disguise it.

 - Deliberately Monochrome: William Wyler filmed the movie in black and white because he feared that if he filmed it in color, the viewers would spend too much time admiring the Roman landmarks to focus on the story.

 - Did Not Get the Girl: This is more of a Values Dissonance issue, but the class difference would have prevented either from carrying their relationship further and both characters acknowledge it.

 - Everything's Better with Princesses